College of Arts and Letters

 Art / Art History

-Office Location:
+Office FA259

-Her research has received support from the Whitney Independent Study Program and the Chateaubriand Fellowship in the Humanities and Social Sciences.
-She has given talks at the Whitney Museum of American Art, Princeton University, and the Institute national d'histoire de l'art, and at the annual conferences of the College Art Association, Association for Art History (UK), Modernist Studies Association, and Association for the Study of the Arts of the Present.
+Nykolak's research has received support from the Whitney Independent Study Program and the Chateaubriand Fellowship in the Humanities and Social Sciences.
+He has given talks at the Whitney Museum of American Art, Princeton University, and the Institute national d'histoire de l'art, and at the annual conferences of the College Art Association, Association for Art History (UK), Modernist Studies Association, and Association for the Study of the Arts of the Present.

 Sample courses offered

-Art since 1945: Spring 2020
+Art since 1945

-Art History Seminar: Modern & Contemporary: Fall 2019
+Art History Seminar: Modern & Contemporary

 Recent publications

-"Supports/Surfaces, Scission, and the Structure of the Avant-Garde," Art History (forthcoming 2020; "early view" posted online October 2019).
+"Supports/Surfaces, Scission, and the Structure of the Avant-Garde," Art History 43, no. 1 (February 2020): 94-119.

 "On Moving and Touching: From Kineticism to Dance in the Museum," Art Journal 78, no. 4 (Winter 2019): 38-57.